-The Third Grade Visual Arts program is based around a framework that allows students to investigate, create, and critique artwork in meaningful ways.
+The third grade Visual Arts program is based on a framework that allows students to investigate, create, and critique artwork in meaningful ways.
 The program is designed in a way that allows students to gain enduring understandings that are transferable to other disciplines and areas of their lives.

-As part of the appreciation of specific art forms and building respect for the creative process, it is important for students to understand the organizational structure of Art.
+As part of the appreciation of specific art forms and building respect for the creative process, it is important for students to understand the organizational structure of art.
 Specifically, the elements of art and principles of design are investigated to provide a foundation for creativity.
-By looking at the work of famous artists and artists from other cultures, students gain an understanding of how the Arts document historical and cultural trends and foster an appreciation for differences between our culture and other cultures.
-In alignment with the focus on technology and citizenship at the Community School of Naples, the Arts program allows students to learn about careers related to the Arts and employ the skills necessary for success as citizens, workers, and leaders and that positively impact local and global economies.
+By looking at the work of famous artists and artists from other cultures, students gain an understanding of how the arts document historical and cultural trends and foster an appreciation for differences between our culture and other cultures.
+In alignment with the focus on technology and citizenship at CSN, the arts program allows students to learn about careers related to the arts and employ the skills necessary for success as citizens, workers, and leaders and that positively impact local and global economies.

 Big ideas covered in third grade art include: